lite-xl/lite-xl/README.md

 You can build Lite XL yourself using Meson.

-In addition, the `build-packages.sh` script can be used to compile Lite XL and create an OS-specific package for Linux, Windows or macOS.
+In addition, the `build-packages.sh` script can be used to compile Lite XL and create an OS-specific package for Linux, Windows or Mac OS.

 The following libraries are required: